 Childcare is provided for all children during the adult programs and Meetings for Worship on Sunday mornings.
 Two child care workers are in our nursery, on the lower level of the meeting house, each week.
 Parents are invited to stay with their children as long as they like.

 Religious education classes (Quakers call it "First Day School") for children age 3 and older are held weekly from September through May.
 Children will meet with the adults in the Meetingroom for worship from 11-11:20 a.m., then go to start First Day School, ending at noon.

 Junior Young Friends

-Junior Young Friends (6th-8th grade) meet weekly at 11 a.m.
+Junior Young Friends (6th-8th grade) meet weekly with the Young Friends at 11:20 a.m.
 Their activities include discussions, social events, and service projects.

 Young Friends (YF) is a group of high school age youth from both Stony Run and Homewood Meetings.
-They typically meet on Sunday at 11 a.m. in the Stony Run library, but also have activities and events offsite.
+They typically meet on Sunday at 11:20 a.m. with the Junior Young Friends.
 Their activities include discussions, social events, and service projects for Stony Run and the greater community.
-Young Friends maintains their own web page.

 BYM Teen Programs